nemesisdb/nemesisdb/docs/docs/tutorials/sessions/create-session.md

 <br/>

 ## Expiring Session, Delete Data Only
-We can create a session that expires after 10 minutes but the session is not deleted, only its data:
+We create a session that expires after 10 minutes, but the session is not deleted, only its data:

 ```json title="Session Expires in 10 minute, deletes data only"
 {